All Posts Pilot Gear

 Not only does an aviation headset help you communicate, it will also play an even bigger role: protecting your hearing.
 When you are exposed to sounds of 90dB and more, you risk damaging your inner ear, resulting in temporary or worse, permanent hearing loss.
 Active noise reduction headsets can usually obtain a noise reduction of 10-20dB, which means at 20dB, the noise is only 1/100th of the original level.

-The Best Aviation Headsets in 2023 and How to Pick the Right one
+The Best Aviation Headsets and How to Pick the Right one

 What is the difference between ANR and PNR?